vEnhance/web.evanchen.cc/input/contact.md

 If you are able to, **please pick 3–10 examples of recent problems** that you tried but could not solve.
+For each problem,

+- reproduce the statement (as text, not screenshots)
-For each problem, reproduce the statement, and then describe your thought process and what you tried.
+- describe your thought process and what you tried.

 This helps me understand how you think and where you are at.

 [This is an example of a well-thought question](https://aops.com/community/p15430373).